riscv-collab/riscv-gnu-toolchain/README.md

 And then either `make`, `make linux` or `make musl` for the Newlib, Linux glibc-based or Linux musl libc-based cross-compiler, respectively.

-The multilib compiler will have the prefix riscv64-unknown-elf-, riscv64-unknown-linux-gnu- or riscv64-unknown-linux-musl- but will be able to target both 32-bit and 64-bit systems.
+The multilib compiler will have the prefix riscv64-unknown-elf- or riscv64-unknown-linux-gnu- but will be able to target both 32-bit and 64-bit systems.
 It will support the most common `-march`/`-mabi` options, which can be seen by using the `--print-multi-lib` flag on either cross-compiler.

+The musl compiler (riscv64-unknown-linux-musl-) will only be able to target 64-bit systems due to limitations in the upstream musl architecture support.
+The `--enable-multilib` flag therefore does not actually enable multilib support for musl libc.

 ### Troubleshooting Build Problems